fvarrui/JavaPackager/README.md

 - `projectname_projectversion.exe`: installer file only on Windows.
 - `projectname_projectversion.dmg`: disk image file only on Mac OS X.

+>  :warning: DEB, RPM, EXE installer and DMG files will be ommited if `generateInstaller` property is `false`.

 ## Contributors

 Thanks to the following contributors, who have provided patches and other assistance: